unforswearing/lnks/README.md

 ## To Do

 - [ ] Allow regex to find matching urls
+- [ ] Add support for sending links to pastebin.com
 - [ ] Add support for other read later/bookmarking services
-- [ ] Stop using Applescript to find urls
+- [ ] Stop using Applescript to find urls (maybe impossible)

 <br><br>